open-component-model/ocm-website/content/docs/contribution/contributing.md

 For more involved feature or enhancement requests, please see the section on how to submit an [ADR](#adrs).

 You may find it helpful to start a new thread in the [`ocm` Discussion Board](https://github.com/open-component-model/ocm/discussions) for questions, help requests, feature requests, or any other type of discussion about OCM.
-A maintaine will reach out to you as soon as possible.
+A maintainer will reach out to you as soon as possible.

 ### Find an Issue